Fixing a Pressure-Assisted Toilet

 A pressure-assisted toilet that continues to run after the flush often does this for the same reason that a standard gravity toilet does it.
 Usually, when you have a leak between the tank and the bowl of a toilet, it is because of problems either with the bolts holding the tank to the bowl or with the gasket that fits between the tank and the bowl.

-But because the parts are different, repairing this problem in a pressure-assisted toilet is just a little different than for a gravity toilet.
-Even... though tank interior of a pressure-assisted toilet looks completely different, don’t let that discourage you from making repairs.
+Since the parts are different, repairing this problem in a pressure-assisted toilet is just a little different than for a gravity toilet.
+Even though the tank interior of a pressure-assisted toilet looks completely different, don’t let that discourage you from making repairs.

-Since this is a flushmate-style (power flush) toilet, it takes a special gasket.
+This is a flushmate-style (power flush) toilet, so it takes a special gasket.
 Also, the old tank bolts can be a little more difficult to replace than on other toilets, because the large pressure tank inside of the toilet tank blocks the top part of the bolts.
 This may require you to remove the pressure tank from inside the toilet tank.

 Tools and Materials You Will Need